Hannesarholt Cultural House

-Welcome to Hannesarholt - Cultural house, located in the historic home of the late Hannes Hafstein,

-	Iceland's first Minister of State and a beloved poet.
+Welcome to Hannesarholt - Cultural house, located in the historic home of the late Hannes Hafstein, Iceland's first Minister of State and a beloved poet.

-	The house at Grundarstígur 10, built in 1915, is among the first fifteen concrete houses in

-	Reykjavík, and represents a stepping stone between the nation living in turf houses and present day

-	Iceland and therefore this house is an important part of the national heritage.
-Every morning at

-	9:45 Hannesarholt offers a historic view in a 12 minute documentary on Hannes Hafstein and the

-	formative years of Reykjavík, followed by a guided walking tour through the historic city center and

-	ending in an optional lunch at Hannesarholt cafe.
+The house at Grundarstígur 10, built in 1915, is among the first fifteen concrete houses in Reykjavík, and represents a stepping stone between the nation living in turf houses and present-day Iceland and therefore this house is an important part of the national heritage.
+Every morning at 9:45 Hannesarholt offers a historic view in a 12 minute documentary on Hannes Hafstein and the formative years of Reykjavík, followed by a guided walking tour through the historic city centre and ending in an optional lunch at Hannesarholt cafe.

-	Each Monday at 5:00 pm, Hannesarholt provides a matinee concert of Icelandic live music in the

-	adjacent Hljóðberg, for further information please visit our website.
+Each Monday at 5:00 pm, Hannesarholt provides a matinee concert of Icelandic live music in the adjacent Hljóðberg, for further information please visit our website.

-	Hannesarholt Café is located on the first floor of the historic home of the late Hannes Hafstein,

-	Iceland's first Minister of State and a beloved poet.
-The bright and spacious chambers of this

-	beautifully renovated house, built in 1915, offer a unique opportunity to slow down and revisit the

-	past, while enjoying delicious meals and pastry.
+Hannesarholt Café is located on the first floor of the historic home of the late Hannes Hafstein, Iceland's first Minister of State and a beloved poet.
+The bright and spacious chambers of this beautifully renovated house, built in 1915, offer a unique opportunity to slow down and revisit the past while enjoying delicious meals and pastry.

 Reykjavík City Card holders receive a discount of 10% at this establishment.